-Office of Minority Affairs
+Office of Multicultural Programs

-The Office of Minority Affairs provides college transition support services to help minority students and other underrepresented groups have successful and rewarding college experiences.
+The Office of Multicultural Programs provides college transition support services to help minority students, other underrepresented groups, and international students have successful and rewarding college experiences.

-In addition, the office presents programs that educate the UTSA and San Antonio communities about the varied cultural backgrounds of University students, offering culturally diverse students a sense of self-pride and belonging.
+The office presents programs that educate the UTSA and San Antonio communities about the varied cultural backgrounds of University students, offering culturally diverse students a sense of self-pride and belonging.
 It seeks to heighten sensitivity to multiculturalism and respect for individual differences.
+In addition, the office is the principal source of contact between international students and the Immigration and Naturalization Service.